gazebosim/gz-gui/Migration.md

 ## Ignition GUI 0.1.0 to 1.0.0

-* Ignition GUI v1 uses QtQuick and is is not compatible with v0, which uses QWidgets.
+* Ignition GUI v1 uses QtQuick and it is not compatible with v0, which uses QWidgets.